 After the setup is complete and logs are generated, you can return to this location and select a link in Developer Logs to download to view Client and IPN logs.
 If logs are not available or have not been generated, a message displays

 No logs are currently available.message appears.

 To limit the availability of the Login with Amazon and Amazon Pay buttons, specify the Allowed IPs.

 Enter the IP address of each, separated by a comma.
-The specified IP addresses are added to a white list.
+The specified IP addresses are added to an allow list.
 When this field is blank, the buttons are available for all IP addresses.

 Amazon Pay configuration - Developer Options

 Complete the configuration

 When the settings are complete, click Save Config.